Chart Color Schemes

 White Rock has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects that could affect this region.
-Key projects include the Cairns Community and Multicultural Centre, Woree Social and Affordable Housing Precinct, Cairns Bruce Highway Upgrade, and Cairns Water Security Stage 1 (CWSS1) Project.
-The following list details those most relevant.
+The performance of an area can be significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 14 projects that are likely to impact the area.
+Notable among these are the Cairns Community and Multicultural Centre, Woree Social and Affordable Housing Precinct, Cairns Bruce Highway Upgrade, and the Cairns Water Security Stage 1 (CWSS1) Project.
+The following list outlines those projects that are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.